 Humanitarian disasters will continue to occur around the world, and there is a continuous need for skilled humanitarian workers.
 Change makers like you are required to deliver specialist humanitarian aid relief to people dealing with disasters.
 That’s the focus of our new Graduate Certificate in Humanitarian and Development Studies.

-Offered from 2018, this course encompass both the aid and health sectors with a focus on rehabilitation and development.
+Offered from 2018, this program encompass both the aid and health sectors with a focus on rehabilitation and development.
 Through a mix of practical and theoretical learning you’ll gain an understanding of the complexity of development and see how humanitarian assistance works hand-in-hand with international development aid efforts.

 Learn from the best